modelica/Encryption-and-Licensing/doc/SEMLA.md

 ### Library Section

-The library part of the manifest file contains the only mandatory fields in the file and they are library version and language version.
+The library part of the manifest file contains the only mandatory fields in the file, which are 'library version' and 'language version'.

 Minimal manifest file without encryption, tools or dependencies: